 Data Processing Agreement

-(GDPR, Privacy Shield, Standard Contractual Clauses, Episerver Processor Binding Corporate Rules) – 8 June 2020
+(GDPR, Standard Contractual Clauses, Episerver Processor Binding Corporate Rules) – 14 September 2020

 The Data Processing Agreement (“DPA”) forms part of the Master Services Agreement or other written or electronic agreement between Episerver and Customer for the purchase of online services from Episerver (identified either as “Software Services” or otherwise in the applicable agreement, and hereinafter defined as “Software Services”) (the “Agreement”) to reflect the parties’ agreement with regard to the Processing of Personal Data.